HarrisonTotty/mkconf/README.md

 * That "group directives" (`<foo bar>`) are followed by a corresponding closing statement (`</foo>`).
 * That _absolute-path_ `DocumentRoot` directives point to an existing directory.
 Note that `mkconf` currently will not validate _relative-path_ `DocumentRoot` directives.
 * That _absolute-path_ `ErrorLog` directives point to a location with an existing parent directory.
 Note that `mkconf` currently will not validate _relative-path_ `ErrorLog` directives.
 * That _absolute-path_ `Include` directives point to an existing location relative to the _current_ or _future_ filesystem layout.
-In otherwords, some logic is used to discern if any configuration files in current working directory will end-up with an absolute path that matches the one specified by the include.
+In other words, some logic is used to discern if any configuration files in current working directory will end-up with an absolute path that matches the one specified by the include.
 Of course, it will also check to see if the specified file already exists there.
 * That _relative-path_ `Include` directives point to an existing location relative to the current working directory.
 Note that although `Include` directives support wildcarded paths, `mkconf` currently will not validate these wildcards.
 * That _absolute-path_ `PidFile` directives point to a location with an existing parent directory.
 Note that `mkconf` currently will not validate _relative-path_ `PidFile` directives.
 * That `ServerName` and `ServerAlias` directives have a valid host string and resolve in DNS.